-- Many farmers do not systematically schedule irrigation - Application of the wrong quantity of water can lead to losses in water, fuel, chemicals, yield and money. - A simple web-based method was introduced for scheduling irrigation on farms without weather stations. - The approach presented here is relatively simple and the near-real time data is available to any farmer in Puerto Rico with internet access. - The method can also be used in Hispaniola and Jamaica, but on-site rainfall measurement would be required.
+- Many farmers do not systematically schedule irrigation - Application of the wrong quantity of water can lead to losses in water, fuel, chemicals, yield and money. - A simple web-based method was introduced for scheduling irrigation on farms without weather stations. - The approach presented here is relatively simple and the near-real time ETo data is available to any farmer in Puerto Rico, St. Croix, Hispaniola and Jamaica with internet access.